Amsterdam: National rail

 Amsterdam is served by ten stations of the Nederlandse Spoorwegen (Dutch Railways).
 Five are intercity stops: Sloterdijk, Zuid, Amstel, Bijlmer ArenA and Amsterdam Centraal.
 The stations for local services are: Lelylaan, RAI, Holendrecht, Muiderpoort and Science Park.
-Amsterdam Centraal is also an international railway station.
-From the station, there are regular services to destinations such as Austria, Belarus, Belgium, Czech Republic, Denmark, France, Germany, Hungary, Poland, Russia, Switzerland and the United Kingdom.
+Amsterdam Centraal and Zuid are also international railway stations.
+From these stations, there are regular services to destinations such as Austria, Belgium, Czech Republic, France, Germany, Switzerland and the United Kingdom.
 Among these trains are international trains of the Nederlandse Spoorwegen and Deutsche Bahn to Berlin, Eurostar services to Antwerp, Brussels, Paris and London and ICE services to Cologne and Frankfurt.

 Airport

 Amsterdam Airport Schiphol ranks as Europe's third-busiest airport for passenger traffic.

 Amsterdam Airport Schiphol is less than 20 minutes by train from Amsterdam Centraal station and is served by domestic and international intercity trains, such as Eurostar and EuroCity.
 Schiphol is the largest airport in the Netherlands, the third-largest in Europe, and the 14th-largest in the world in terms of passengers.
-It handles over 68 million passengers per year and is the home base of four airlines, KLM, Transavia, Martinair and Arkefly.
+It handles over 68 million passengers per year and is the home base of KLM and Transavia.
 As of 2014, Schiphol was the fifth busiest airport in the world measured by international passenger numbers.
 This airport is 4 meters below sea level.
 Although Schiphol is internationally known as Amsterdam Schiphol Airport it lies in the neighbouring municipality of Haarlemmermeer, southwest of the city.

 Rotterdam The Hague Airport, a smaller international airport, is also within an hour's drive of the city.